Compaq C series

-The Compaq C series was a series of Handheld PCs running on Windows CE 2.0, manufactured by Compaq from 1998.
+The Compaq C series was a series of Handheld PCs running on Windows CE 2.0, manufactured by Compaq in 1998.

 Description

 The C series replaced the Aero line of handheld PCs.
 It was succeeded, as with other HPCs manufactured by Compaq and HP, by the iPAQ line of Pocket PCs.

-The C series featured an integrated 33.6kbit/s modem.
+The C series featured an integrated 33.6 kbit/s modem.
 For wireless data transfer, it sported an IrDA port.

 An upgrade to Windows CE 2.11 could be purchased from Compaq for US$109.

 Targus Inc. manufactured a leather portfolio case for the C series, under the Compaq brand.